 Although gospel music has remained their paramount interest, each man presents an interesting resume in other areas.
 Cecil has advanced knowledge in the field of surveying and mapping, and rose to management positions with the Department of Transportation in North Carolina, where he retired after thirty-nine years of service.
 He has sung tenor for several quartets, the most recent being a late version of The Rangers Quartet.
 He is an active member of Selma Baptist Church in Selma, NC.

 James has a diverse background having been a business owner, magistrate and mayor of Apex, NC, a rapidly growing town just west of Raleigh.
 He lists his musical highlights as being a church music director for twenty-three years and being a member of Carolina Royalty, a gospel quartet.
 During his years in the military he was a member of the Army Band.
-James is known by many students who have attended the Stamps Baxter School of Music as he has been involved in a supportive role at the school for the past eighteen years.
+James is known by many students who have attended the Stamps Baxter School of Music as he has been involved in a supportive role at the school for the past thirty plus years.
 He is an active member of Salem Baptist Church in Apex, NC and became a member of The Social Security Boys in December 2007.

 Original founding member Vern Sullivan went on to his ultimate reward on March 31, 2012 where we believe he may be sitting on the front porch of his mansion on Rainbow Avenue and occasionally tuning in to The Social Security Boys as they sing some of the songs he wrote.
 During his work career he was a parole officer and once held an administrative position with The Atomic Energy Commission.
 During the late nineteen-sixties and early seventies he pursued a career in popular music on the West Coast.
 His goals and objectives changed and in the mid nineteen-seventies he began to write songs about his new found Christian faith.
 At various times, Vern was a member of quartets that included some currently recognized personalities including McCray Dove, Tim Riley and Ed O'Neal.
 All four of his songs recorded by professional male quartets have been chart breakers and one of those four (Rainbow Avenue) was nominated Southern Gospel song of the year.
 The Social Security Boys have recorded fifteen of his songs.